gbgabiola/100DaysOfCode/r1-log.md

 ## Day 88: October 26, Friday
 **Today's Progress**: Completed loops in learn-co and operators in js basics for beginners udemy course then started control flow.

+## Day 89: October 27, Saturday
+**Today's Progress**: Started the DOM in learn-co and Completed the control flow in js basics course.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: